pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

     DomainEntity.Discarded

-The domain event class ``DomainEntity.Event`` is a super type of the others.
+The domain event class :class:`~eventsourcing.domain.model.entity.DomainEntity.Event` is inherited by the others.
 The others also inherit from the library base classes :class:`~eventsourcing.domain.model.events.Created`, :class:`~eventsourcing.domain.model.events.AttributeChanged`, and :class:`~eventsourcing.domain.model.events.Discarded`.
 All these domain event classes